mazyaniv/Channel_Estimation/README.md

-# Channel estimation using mixed resolution data
+# Channel Estimation Using Mixed Resolution Data

 In various communication systems such as wireless sensor networks, MIMO communications, and cognitive radio, mixed-resolution architectures that incorporate both 1-bit and high-